 Integration does NOT mean:

-- "Dumping" students with disabilities into regular programs without preparation or supports.
+- "Dumping" students with disabilities into general programs without preparation or supports.
+Ongoing supports such as co-planning, Universal Design for Learning, differentiation, accommodations and co-teaching should exist.

-- Locating special education classes in separate wings at a regular school.
+- Locating special education classes in separate wings at a general school.

 - Grouping students with a wide range of disabilities and needs in the same program.